 What is a Spiny Lobster Report Card?

-Every person taking lobsters, regardless of age, must carry and record the coordinates of where each lobster was obtained.
+Regardless of age, every person taking lobsters must carry and record the coordinates of where you obtained each lobster.

-Report cards help biologists determine whether the lobster resource is strong and if current fishing regulations are working correctly.
+Report cards help biologists determine whether the lobster resource is vital and if current fishing regulations are working correctly.

-Before fishing, fill out the month, day, and location and what gear was used (hoop net or hands).
-Whenever you are done fishing, change location, or gear, make sure to record the number of lobsters taken from that location.
+Before fishing, fill out the month, day, location, and gear used (hoop net or hands).
+When you are done fishing, change location or gear, and record the number of lobsters taken from that location.

-If by some chance, you fill out your report card before the cutoff date of April 30th, you may turn in early and receive another card.
+If by some chance, you fill out your report card before the cutoff date of April 30, you may turn it in early and receive another card.

-Again, all Spiny Lobster Report Cards must be turned into the California Fish and Wildlife Office no later than April 30th.
+Again, you must turn all Spiny Lobster Report Cards into the California Fish and Wildlife Office no later than April 30.
 If you fail to do so, it won’t be easy to receive a 2021 report card the following year.

 Do you need a California Recreational Fishing License or a CDFW Spiny Lobster Report Card?